ConferencingSpeech/ConferencingSpeech2022/Training/Dev datasets/README.md

     }

 ## PSTN Corpus
 In the PSTN Training dataset, 58,709 degraded speech clips with a duration of 10 seconds were collected, 40,739 files based on noisy reference files, and 17,970 files based on clean reference files.
-Parts of the PSTN training dataset can be downloaded [here](https://challenge.blob.core.windows.net/pstn/train.zip).
+Parts of the PSTN training dataset can be downloaded [here](unknow)(The download link is being fixed, please be patient).

 If you use the PSTN Corpus in a publication, please cite the following paper: